9 min read

 Computer Literacy vs. Digital Fluency: The Skill Shift Every Professional Must Make in 2026

-For years, people asked: “What are computer literacy skills?”
+“What are computer literacy skills?”

-The answer used to be simple:
+The traditional answer was simple:

 • Use a computer